 Consideration of stakeholder feedback and an understanding of impacts typically associated with subdivision and development proposals on other projects, has highlighted a number of key social issues relevant to the proposals for the Fernhill Estate.
 In relation to the proposed subdivision at the Eastern and Western Precincts a key consideration is how the development will impact on the character and identity of the existing village and surrounds.
-The proposal for the Central Precinct use for a range of activities takes into account the need for socially sustainable and healthy communities within Penrith and western Sydney; in particular the importance of continued rural activities as well as the cultural linkages and facilities for the local and wider community
+The proposal for the Central Precinct use for a range of activities takes into account the need for socially sustainable and healthy communities within Penrith and western Sydney; in particular the importance of cultural linkages and facilities for the local and wider community